mesmerise-project/mesmerise/README.md

 Development
 -----------
-Fairytale is build using Kotlin and React.
+Mesmerise is build using Kotlin and React.
 To build your own copy, you will need **make**, **Gradle** and **NPM** installed on your system.